A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Small-world Formation Games

 As navigable small world achieves best greedy routing efficiency, it is natural to consider the payoff function as the expected delivery time to the target in greedy routing.
 Given the strategy profile ${\bf r} \in {\cal S}$, let $t_{uv}(r_u,\mathbf{r}_{-u})$ be the expected delivery time from source $u$ to target $v$ via greedy routing.
 The payoff function is given by:

 We take a negation on the sum of expected delivery time because nodes prefer shorter delivery time.

 Although the above payoff function is intuitive and simple, it has some serious issues.
 Prior work~\cite{Andras} has already proved that, with the length of greedy paths as the payoff, player u's best response is to link uniformly (i.e., $r_u=0$) for the one-dimensional case.
 For higher dimensions, Figure~\ref{fig:routing} shows the expected delivery time for a single node $u$ at a $100\times 100$ grids, where each node generates $q=10$ links.
 We see that when other nodes fixed their strategy (e.g., $\mathbf{r}_{-u}\equiv 2$), the best strategy of a single node $u$ is $0$.
 More tests on different initial conditions reach the same result that the system will converge to the random small-world networks.
-The intuitive reason is that to reach other nodes quickly, it is better for a node to evenly spread its long-range contacts in the network.
-This is inconsistent with empirical evidence that real-world networks are navigable ones (\cite{Liben-Nowell,Leskovec,Adamic,Levy,Renaud,Illenberger}).
+The intuitive reason is that to reach other nodes quickly, it is better for a node to evenly spread its long-range contacts from the individual prospective (or equivalently, seeking the long-range contacts of the largest distance on average given $r_u \geq 0$).
+This is inconsistent with empirical evidence that real-world networks are navigable ones, where links are much more likely to connect ¡°neighbor nodes¡± than distant nodes.

 In practice, creating and maintaining long-range links have higher costs, so one may adapt the above payoff function by adding the grid distances of long-range contacts as a cost term in the payoff function: